The complete guide to corporate travel policies

 Even the most concise, well-written travel policies won’t cover every eventuality or question an employee might have.
 Plus, if you make changes to your travel policy, these too will need to be reflected.

-If you’re finding yourself answering the same set of questions over and over again, or you’ve been asked a question that you think others may have too, start creating an FAQ so that travelers can readily access solutions.
+If you’re finding yourself answering the same set of questions over and over again, or you’ve been asked a question that you think others may have too, start creating a frequently asked questions (FAQ) section so travelers can readily access solutions.

 Encourage employee feedback